jwinegar/wf-project-tracker/README.md

 - Flags when logged hours have met (displays gray) or exceeded (displays red) scoped hours
 - Number of days left before project expires
-- When role filter is selected, changes project list to show all projects assigned to the selected role
+- When using the role filter, changes display to show all projects assigned to a selected role with additional display of total scoped hours, total logged hours, and total percent complete for that role